Perpetual Inventory System

 What are the Advantages of Using a Perpetual Inventory System?

-There are plenty of advantages of the perpetual inventory system that it offers businesses of almost any scale.
-The most well-known perpetual inventory system advantages can be listed as follows:
+There are plenty of advantages of the perpetual inventory systems that it offers businesses of almost any scale.
+The most well-known perpetual inventory systems advantages can be listed as follows:

 Perpetual inventory system allows access to real-time data.